I love incremental papers

 - the authors acknowledge previous work.

-- the method actually works.
+- the method works.

 Can we go further and argue that the breakthroughs that did work were often incremental?